- There is no admission fee.

 - Solo, duet & trio contestants may not compete against themselves in the same discipline.
 A second routine in the same discipline must dance in a higher age division.
 Group routines from the same studio may compete against each other [Note: only 1/2 can be the same dancers].
-Soloists cannot win more than one overall in the same category and age division.

 - Props are permitted.
-No knives, swords, fire, food, confetti, liquid, gel, aerosol, or glitter may be used that would affect the dancing surface are permitted on stage.
+No knives, swords, fire, food, confetti, liquid, gel, water, aerosol, or glitter may be used that would affect the dancing surface are permitted on stage.
 No Helium balloons, special fog or smoke.
 Props must be placed and removed within 2 minutes.
 Please refrain from wearing studio jackets while placing or removing props on stage.
 Props must be freestanding.
 Scenery or backdrops requiring the use of theatre fly bars or special lighting are not to be used.
 Larger props are to be handled by the studio.
 Elevation Dance Challenge staff is not responsible for any props.
 If the stage is littered after your performance you should be prepared to remove it immediately following the routine.